 A large concentration of great white sharks – perhaps one of the largest ever known – can be found around Dyer Island in South Africa.

 How Big Are Great White Sharks?

-The Largest Great White Shark In the World Found in Florida Waters
+The Largest Great White Shark Found in Florida Waters

-What is the largest great white shark in the world?
+What is the largest great white shark found in Florida waters?
 OCEARCH is a non-profit group that collects data on sharks by ‘tagging’ them in the ocean so that when a geo-tagged shark swims close enough to the surface of the water, its tracker will “ping” to disclose its location.